 It appears that, as in the Hawaii and New York cases, the defendant moved to dismiss the complaint for reasons including the “assumption of risk” doctrine.
 Kinney’s lawyer successfully argued that “bad shots are inherent in the game of golf,” and so people who choose to live near golf courses “should be aware of the risk involved.”

 The judge also ruled there was no evidence that Kinney had been negligent in terms of his grip or swing, or that he was not “well-schooled in the mechanics of golf.”
 True, the ball did not go anywhere near a hole unless you count one of the seven in Ms. Demo’s skull, but the judge rejected her contention that the mere fact of a golf ball leaving the course proves negligence.
 If the assumption-of-risk doctrine applies, it doesn’t matter anyway, but maybe the judge did not want to slander Kinney’s golf game.

-According to the Chicago Tribune, the plaintiff got some money anyway because the country club settled for $30,000 rather than fight.
+According to the report, the plaintiff got some money anyway because the country club settled for $30,000 rather than fight.
 Kinney had to pay his attorney, of course, but not the plaintiff.
 He was happy with the result, according to the Tribune, which reached him for comment via his cell phone.
 Kinney was on a golf course in Florida at the time, probably with people fleeing in all directions.